kbilsted/StatePrinter/doc/AutomatingUnitTesting.md

 Now, there are situations where there are fields in your business objects that are uninteresting for your tests.
 Thus those fields represent a challenge to your test.

-* They may hold uninteresting values polute the assert
+* They may hold uninteresting values pollute the assert
 * They may even change value from execution to execution

 We can easily remedy this situation using the FieldHarvester abstraction described above, however, we do not feel inclined to create an implementation of the harvesting interface per class to be tested.
 The `ProjectiveHarvester` has a wealth of possibilities to transform (project) a type into another.
 That is, only include certain fields, only exclude certain fields, or create a filter programmatically.